artefactual/atom-docs/user-manual/administer/settings.rst

    * :ref:`entity-types`
    * :ref:`recurring-facet-filters`

-AtoM is flexible enough to support descriptions a variety of cultural materials such as archival, library, museum, and art gallery collections.
+AtoM is flexible enough to support descriptions for a variety of cultural materials such as archival, library, museum, and art gallery collections.
 The code, therefore, uses generic terms for entities.
 :term:`Administrators <administrator>` can specify how they want these